• There are no suggestions because the search field is empty.

 Adult child having a conversation with his father

-The Cost of Emotional Immaturity in Parents
+The Cost of Eggshell Parenting and Emotional Immaturity in Parents

 Emotionally immature parents rarely extend empathy or provide emotional support to their children because their parents’ needs and insecurities compete with their child’s emotional needs.
+They are so full of their own internal turbulence and reactions that a child gets inconsistency of the waves of their emotional sea.

-Adult children often continue to try to get their needs met through other people who lack the ability to understand another’s experience.
+As adult children, they often continue to try to get their needs met through other people who lack the ability to understand another’s experience.
 Since feeling heard is a core human need, it can be excruciating to be raised by an infantile parent.
 If you are reading this blog, maybe you're trying to make sense of what you feel and gain some understanding.

 Learn Emotional Intelligence Skills as a Roadmap for Healing